-- ensuring that all employees are issued with a Contract of Employment in a form (a) approved by the Board and which complies with employment legislation. - (b) dealing with variations to, or termination of, contracts of employment in accordance with the requirements of Standing Orders, Standing Financial Instructions, Financial Procedures and the Scheme of Delegation. - exercising economy and efficiency in the use of human resources. (c) - advising Officers of the need to conform to the requirements of Standing Orders, (d) Standing Financial Instructions, Financial Procedures and the Scheme of Delegation and Reservation.
+- (a) ensuring that all employees are issued with a Contract of Employment in a form which complies with employment legislation. - (b) dealing with variations to, or termination of, contracts of employment in accordance with the requirements of Standing Orders, Standing Financial Instructions, Financial Procedures and the Scheme of Delegation. - (c) exercising economy and efficiency in the use of human resources. - (d) advising Officers of the need to conform to the requirements of Standing Orders, Standing Financial Instructions, Financial Procedures and the Scheme of Delegation and Reservation.